 Tips for Keeping Animals Out of Your Backyard Swimming Pool

-While they’re a summer haven for humans, backyard swimming pools can also be a hazard for animals.
-Wildlife, small animals, and pets can become trapped and drown in a pool, while others can become sick by drinking too much of the chlorinated water.
-Additionally, animals like raccoons, squirrels, ducks, and deer that come in contact with your pool can transfer harmful bacteria, causing illness in both children and adults.
+While they’re a summer haven for humans, backyard swimming pools can also be dangerous for animals.
+Wildlife, small animals, and pets can become trapped and drown in a pool, while others can become sick by drinking too much chlorinated water.
+Additionally, animals like raccoons, squirrels, ducks, and deer that come in contact with your pool can transfer harmful bacteria, causing illness in children and adults.
 Taking preventative measures can help keep wildlife out of your yard and ensure your pool stays animal and accident-free this summer.
 Animal-proof your backyard swimming pool with these tips:

 Build a Fence

-A fence is a great way to keep most animals and pets away from the pool area.
-While fences won’t prevent 100% of animals from entering your pool or backyard, it is an effective deterrent for animals and can also help keep wandering children safe around the water as well.
+A fence is a great way to protect most animals and pets from the pool area.
+While fences won’t prevent 100% of animals from entering your pool or backyard, it is an effective deterrent for animals.
+It can also help keep wandering children safe around the water as well.